sing-group/compi-rnaseq-pipeline/README.md

 A Compi RNA-Seq pipeline to perform differential expression using DElite and enrichment analysis using RCPA and pathfindR.

 A Docker image is available for this pipeline in [this Docker Hub repository](https://hub.docker.com/r/singgroup/compi-rnaseq).
-In order to run the pipeline locally, have a look at the [required dependencies](DEPENDENCIES.md).
+To run the pipeline locally, see the [required dependencies](DEPENDENCIES.md).

 ## Table of contents
 - [Using the Compi RNA-Seq pipeline image in Linux](#using-the-compi-rna-seq-pipeline-image-in-linux)